aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 ### AWS Instructor-led workshop
 If you participating in an AWS Immersion Day or a similar instructor-led event and would like to use a provided AWS account, please follow this [instructions](https://catalog.us-east-1.prod.workshops.aws/workshops/63069e26-921c-4ce1-9cc7-dd882ff62575/en-US/prerequisites/option1) how to claim your AWS account via Event Engine and how to start SageMaker Studio.

-❗ Skip the following steps **Set up Amazon SageMaker Studio domain** and **Deploy CloudFormation template** if you use Event Engine and AWS-provisioned account.
+❗ Skip the following steps **Set up Amazon SageMaker Studio domain** and **Deploy CloudFormation template** if you use an AWS-provisioned account.

 ### Set up Amazon SageMaker Studio domain
 To run the notebooks you must use [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) which requires a [SageMaker Studio domain](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html).

-An AWS account can have only one SageMaker Studio domain per Region.
 If you already have a SageMaker Studio domain, follow the [SageMaker Studio setup guide](https://aws.amazon.com/getting-started/hands-on/machine-learning-tutorial-set-up-sagemaker-studio-account-permissions/) to attach the required AWS IAM policies to the IAM execution role used by your Studio user profile.
 This workshop assumes the execution role has the `AmazonSageMakerFullAccess` AWS managed policy attached.

 #### Deploy CloudFormation template
 If you don't have an existing SageMaker Studio domain, you must deploy an AWS CloudFormation template that creates a SageMaker Studio domain and adds the permissions required for running the provided notebooks.